Overview of Yugabyte Query Layer (YQL)

 From the application perspective this is a stateless layer and the clients can connect to any (one or more) of the YB-TServers on the appropriate port to perform operations against the YugabyteDB cluster.

-The YQL layer running inside each YB-TServer implements some of the API specific aspects of each support API, but ultimately replicates/stores/retrieves/replicates data using DocDB, YugabyteDB’s common underlying strongly-consistent and distributed store.
+The YugabyteDB query layer (YQL) inside of each YB-TServer implements some API-specific aspects required for each of the supported APIs, but ultimately replicates, stores, and retrieves data using DocDB, YugabyteDB’s common underlying strongly-consistent and distributed store.
 Some of the subcomponents in YQL for each API are:

-- A “statement cache”, a cache for compiled/execution plan for prepared statements to avoid overheads associated with repeated parsing of statements.
+- A “statement cache” that caches compiled or execution plans for prepared statements to avoid overheads associated with repeated parsing of statements.

 - A command parser and execution layer